LeosPineda/Tutorial-hell-git/README.txt

 git clone https://github.com/LeosPineda/E-COMMERCE_FIRST_PROJECT.git -----clone the repo in github code e-commerce ---- open the clone

+-----Troubleshooting----------
+ls -a -----If .git appears there, you have a Git repo rm -rf .git -------- If you don’t want this folder to be a Git repo: cd E-COMMERCE_FIRST_PROJECT -------- just cd into your actual cloned repo: git status

 ---------Other Useful Commit Options---------
 Create an empty commit: